 From Reels to new Creator programs to revamping their monetization strategy, Instagram has been doing it all.
 We know!
 We’re reeling from all the new updates too…

-But in addition to all of these overall brand updates, there’s a lot of behind-the-scenes work going on as well that we might not catch if we weren’t holding up our magnifying glasses.
-Because of the revamping and “clean up” of the entire platform, there’s been a lot of added scrutiny on cannabis Instagram accounts and any cannabis-related terms.
+In addition to all these Instagram updates, there’s a lot of behind-the-scenes work going on.
+We might not catch it if we weren’t looking closely.
+Because of the revamping and “cleanup” of the platform, there’s added scrutiny on cannabis Instagram accounts and cannabis-related terms.

-In the most recent update to Instagram’s help center terms, the platform doesn’t allow users to advertise the sale of cannabis and this can mean that the algorithm sometimes targets cannabis keywords as well.
+In the most recent update to Instagram’s help center terms, the platform doesn’t allow you to advertise the sale of cannabis.
+This can mean that the algorithm sometimes targets cannabis keywords as well.

 What is Shadowbanning?

-So, what is shadowbanning and how can you as a cannabis brand or Instagram user either avoid it or get your Instagram account back if it gets taken down?
+So, what is shadowbanning?
+As a cannabis brand or user, how can you as avoid it?
+How do you get your Instagram account back if it gets taken down?

-A shadowban is when a user’s content is blocked on an online platform, like Instagram, sometimes even without the user’s knowledge.
-It can hide both your content and your account from hashtags and sometimes your account can even get taken down from any activity relating to cannabis.
+An Instagram shadowban is when your content is blocked on the platform, sometimes even without your knowledge.
+The ban can hide both your content and your account from hashtags.
+Your account can even get taken down from any activity relating to cannabis.

 4 Ways to Avoid Getting Shadowbanned or Disabled on Instagram for Cannabis